msamir-dls/DIFFUSION-COOKBOOK/README.md

-A professional **README.md** is the "landing page" of your project.
-For an AI/ML role, recruiters look for a clear explanation of the **architecture**, the **mathematical trade-offs**, and the **benchmarking results**.

-Here is a complete, high-quality template you can use for your repository.

----

 # MNIST Diffusion Comparison: DDPM, DDIM, & Stable Diffusion

 A professional benchmark suite for **Image-to-Image (I2I) translation** comparing three industry-standard diffusion paradigms.
 This project evaluates models on **Training Time**, **Inference Latency**, and **Structural Accuracy (MSE)** using a modular, YAML-configured pipeline with **MLflow** tracking.